School of Humanities and Sciences

 Professor of History

 BioJessica Riskin received her B.A. from Harvard University and her Ph.D. from the University of California at Berkeley.
-She taught at MIT for several years before coming to Stanford, and has also taught at Sciences Po, Paris.
+She taught at MIT for several years before coming to Stanford, and has also taught at Iowa State University and at Sciences Po, Paris.
 Her research interests include early modern science, politics and culture and the history of scientific explanation.

 John L. Hinds Professor of the History of Science